MaterSim/ComputationalPhysics300/README.md

 |Final Exam (oral) | 30% |

  ## Course Description
 This course teaches students to write write programs to solve simple physics programs on the computer.
 There will be weekly assignment and two projects during the semester.
-There will be an oral exam in the end of semester. __Please bring your laptop to class.__ Barring documentable emergencies or observance of a certifable regious holiday, all exams must be taken at the time and place specified.
+There will be an oral exam in the end of semester. __Please bring your laptop to class.
+All the practices will be based on Python 3.__ Barring documentable emergencies or observance of a certifable regious holiday, all exams must be taken at the time and place specified.